Hub River

+The Hub is one of Balochistan’s four coastal rivers, besides the Kech, Hingol, and Basol rivers, that hosts a healthy crocodile population, according to WWF-Pakistan.

 History

 Alexander the Great crossed Hub River through Lasbela on his way back to Babylon after conquering Northwestern India.
 Alexander mentions the river name as Arabius (Ἀράβιος), and local people as Oreitans.
 In 711 CE, the Arab general Muhammad bin Qasim crossed Hub River when he passed through Lasbela on his way to Sindh.